Herrada wins 6th Vuelta stage, Teuns takes overall lead

 Former leader Miguel Angel Lopez dropped to third overall, one minute behind Teuns.
 David De La Cruz moved to second, 38 seconds off the lead.

+“The bosses decided it was better to lose ‘La Roja,’” Lopez said.
+“We’ll go day by day.
+There are still many things to happen ... and we’re in a good shape, that’s the most important thing.”

-Irishman Nicolas Roche, one of the early overall leaders, was among the riders who had to withdraw from the Vuelta after a crash in the peloton.
+Irishman Nicolas Roche, one of the early overall leaders, was among the riders who had to withdraw from the Vuelta after a crash in the peloton about 100 kilometers (62 miles) into the race.
 Rigoberto Uran, Hugh Carthy and Victor de la Parte also withdrew after being involved in the crash, which happened shortly after the stage’s halfway point.

-On Friday, riders will face a 183-kilometer (113-mile) stage that will end with a challenging climb in Mas de la Costa.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports